Charlotte Hornets (WFL): New York Stars

 New York then went on a tear, winning five in a row.
 Among the victims were the Jacksonville Sharks, Southern California Sun, Portland Storm, and Houston Texans.
 Coincidentally, the team's winning streak was stopped by those same Texans a week later, with a surprise addition to the Houston roster: John Matuszak, who had been AWOL from the NFL's Houston Oilers just 48 hours earlier.
 The Stars had mixed results in the next few weeks, beating Portland again, but losing to Florida in the rain and The Hawaiians in the sun.
 To improve the roster, New York picked up several NFL players from the waiver wire, including cornerback John Dockery (who played with Parilli for the Jets) and Don Highsmith, a running back released by Oakland who turned out to be a great addition to the Stars running attack.
-The Stars performed better on the field and were a nice alternative to the more expensive, yet losing, Giants and Jets.

-For all their on-field success, the Stars were dragged down by serious off-field financial problems.
-Like most WFL teams, they were badly under-capitalized.
+The Stars could have been a real alternative to the NFL's Giants and Jets, both of whom were at historic low-points on the field.
+But despite their on-field success (and cheaper ticket prices), the Stars were dragged down by serious off-field financial problems; like most WFL teams, they were badly under-capitalized.
+The Stars opening-night crowd was the largest of the season; by September, they were drawing barely 5,000 per contest (ultimately, they drew just 74,692 total to their seven home games, an average of 10,670 per game, second-worst in the WFL.)
 Their fiscal structure began to founder when Schmertz's construction company ran into trouble.
 He was also involved in a nasty divorce, as well as a legal dispute over his ownership of the Celtics.

 The Stars' biggest problem was Downing Stadium.
-Located on an island in the East River and accessible primarily on foot, it was nearly inaccessible from most parts of the city, and it had not been well maintained in at least 20 years.
-(Indeed, it had hosted little football in that time, most notably a partial season of the old Continental Football League.)
-Schmertz pumped over $200,000 into renovations, but it wasn’t enough to bring it to anything even approaching professional standards.
+Located on an island in the East River and accessible primarily on foot, it was nearly inaccessible from most parts of the city, and it had not been well-maintained in at least twenty years.
+(Indeed, it had hosted little football in that time, most notably a partial season of the old Continental Football League in 1966.)
+Schmertz pumped over $200,000 into renovations, but it wasn't enough to bring it to anything even approaching professional standards.
 The field was mostly sand and dirt, and amenities for fans, players and the press were virtually nonexistent.
 The toilets in the locker room frequently overflowed.
 During the home opener, the Stars' radio announcers John Sterling and Matt Snell had to sit on orange crates because there were no chairs in the press box; their Birmingham counterparts had to stand.
 Lighting was provided by four-decade-old light towers from Ebbets Field that were not nearly strong enough to completely illuminate the field.
 The lights were so dim that WFL's national television broadcaster, TVS, pronounced them unfit for broadcast and refused to air any games from the stadium.